 What if your publishing agreement doesn’t expressly have a reversion clause, or did not include a license allowing you to do something you want with your work?
 You should try negotiating for rights reversion or a license with your publisher anyway.
 Negotiating for a rights reversion is particularly useful where a book that you have written is out-of-print.
 The publisher might be willing to assign rights back to you, if they have no future commercial plans for the work, or allow you to publish an E-Book version while retaining rights to the print medium.

 A good resource for learning more about how to negotiate a rights reversion, even if the publishing agreement you signed didn’t contain one, is Authors Alliance’s guide Understanding Rights Reversion (pp. 70-100).
+The Authors Alliance also has an interactive guide, with sample rights reversion letters.

 If your publisher says No! or just never responds you might not be out of luck.
 There is a right that arises automatically under the copyright statutes.
 This is called Termination of Transfer.